Wrong: BTC spot order with 3 decimals

 Summary

 Query szDecimals from asset metadata to calculate valid order sizes dynamically—never hardcode precision.
-Prices must have ≤5 significant figures with max 6 decimals (perps) or 8 decimals (spot).
-Support all asset formats (@index, PAIR/USDC, SYMBOL), validate minimum notional (~$10 USDC), and cache metadata to reduce API calls.
+Floor-truncate sizes to szDecimals decimal places.
+Prices must have ≤5 significant figures with max MAX_DECIMALS - szDecimals decimal places (where MAX_DECIMALS is 6 for perps, 8 for spot); integer prices are always valid.
+Support all asset formats (@index, PAIR/USDC, SYMBOL), validate minimum notional ($10 USDC), and cache metadata to reduce API calls.

 The complete implementation is available in the Chainstack Hyperliquid trading bot repository.